 – Soils may dry out when trees are removed, due to a lack of shade and trees no longer being able to help with the water cycle (by returning water vapor to the environment)

 Land Degradation, & Soil Degradation

-There’s many different types of land and soil degradation – but, physical and chemical degradation and contamination can be two broad categories
+There’s many different types of land and soil degradation, but, physical and chemical degradation and contamination can be two of the broad categories

-Intensive and unsustainable farming practices can degrade the land over time
+When it comes to agriculture, intensive and unsustainable farming practices can degrade the land and soil over time (the structure and the quality of the land/soil)